Code-Institute-Submissions/milestone-project-75/testing.md

     * Containers were discovered to be of good use to keep structure flowing.
 * Debugging
     * Highlighted incorrect use of styling and/or Bootstrap.
+    * The coming soon text was pushed off the screen, social icons wrapping together, and navbar links were falling off the screen.
+All of these issues were addressed using media queires to alter sizes and positioning across the various screen sizes.

 ## Site Testing